 We spoke with 2 patients who had received CAR T-cell therapies as part of a clinical trial.
 Both patients described the infusion and subsequent hospitalization as relatively easy ("a piece of cake") but long and monotonous.
 One patient described CAR-T therapies as "very liberating", since his doctors did not feel like he needed maintenance medications after CAR-T therapies.
 Thus, the frequency of doctors' visits and laboratory tests have decreased, and he noted, "if it wasn't for COVID [I could] travel to New York or Italy."
-A second CAR-T therapy patient had a different experience, since he required continued maintenance medications after CAR-T therapy with belantamab, but did not receive any replies.
+A second CAR-T therapy patient had a different experience, since he required continued maintenance medications after CAR-T therapy.
+We also solicited responses from patients who were considering or had been treated with belantamab, but did not receive any replies.